matthewfortier/facebook-syntax-theme-vs/README.md

 ![Syntax Demo](http://i.imgur.com/bo88PYQ.png "Syntax Demo")

-Using [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) as editor font Some styles may differ in screenshot due to stylings enabled by ReSharper
+Using [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) as editor font.

+Some styles may differ in screenshot due to stylings enabled by ReSharper.

 ### Directions
 * Download or clone this repository